apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Injured pickup truck driver rescued after 5 days trapped at bottom of 100-foot ravine in California**
+**3 killed, several others rescued in rip currents at Jersey Shore beaches**

-You can read more about it [here](https://www.cbsnews.com/news/driver-rescued-5-days-trapped-ravine-sheeps-trail-stallion-springs-california/).
+You can read more about it [here](https://abc7ny.com/new-jersey-shore-drowning-rescue/13736009/).

 ## Requirements
 - Python 3.8